AFTER THE PANDEMIC

 For those of us who had not experienced the pain that a pandemic of such magnitude can cause had no idea of the times looming.

 It was in the third month when some of us started taking it seriously.
 Others, still not believing, opted to think of it as a political strategy.
 Soon after, the panic spread.
-Groceries and cleaning articles, among others, got scarce, the cities paralyzed.
-Unemployment advanced with giant steps, people fighting for their lives, hospitals at full capacity, and the more the infection spread, the risk, and the fear became out of control.
+Groceries and cleaning articles, among others, got scarce, and the cities were paralyzed.
+Unemployment advanced with giant steps, people fighting for their lives, hospitals were at full capacity, and the more the infection spread, the risk, and the fear became out of control.

 In the last year’s trimester, we were still waiting for the end of this pandemic that caused so many human and material losses, which brought along loneliness, isolation, exhaustion, fear, insecurity, but above all, a great deal of pain.